When it comes to pure, unadulterated strength, it may not get any stronger in the dog world than the mighty Leonberger.

-Beck also notes that like other giant breeds, there's some controversy among veterinarians about when is the right time to spay or neuter a Leonberger.
+Beck also notes that, like other giant breeds, there's some controversy among veterinarians about when is the right time to spay or neuter a Leonberger.
 The Leo's large size and potential stress on growing bones means the dog's growth plates close later than in smaller breeds.

 Dogs more or less matching the description of the Leonberger have existed in Germany since at least the 1580s.
-However, the first generally agreed upon existence of the dog we know as the Leo comes from—wait for it—the town of Leonberg, around 1830, according to the International Union for Leonberger Dogs.
+However, the first generally agreed upon existence of the dog we know as the Leo comes from—wait for it—the town of Leonberg, around 1846, according to the International Union for Leonberger Dogs.

 - Though not the breed of dog described in the novel, Leonbergers were used to portray the dog protagonist Buck, in the 1997 film adaptation of The Call of the Wild.